docker-mailserver/docker-mailserver/docs/content/config/environment.md

 ##### ENABLE_DNSBL

-This enables the [zen.spamhaus.org](https://www.spamhaus.org/zen/) DNS block list in postfix and various [lists](https://github.com/docker-mailserver/docker-mailserver/blob/f7465a50888eef909dbfc01aff4202b9c7d8bc00/target/postfix/main.cf#L58-L66) in postscreen.
+This enables DNS block lists in _Postscreen_.
+If you want to know which lists we are using, have a look at [the default `main.cf` for Postfix we provide](https://github.com/docker-mailserver/docker-mailserver/blob/master/target/postfix/main.cf) and search for `postscreen_dnsbl_sites`.

+!!! danger "A Warning On DNS Block Lists"

+    Make sure your DNS queries are properly resolved, i.e. you will most likely not want to use a public DNS resolver as these queries do not return meaningful results.
+We try our best to only evaluate proper return codes - this is not a guarantee that all codes are handled fine though.

-Note: Emails will be rejected, if they don't pass the block list checks!
+    **Note that emails will be rejected if they don't pass the block list checks!**

 - **0** => DNS block lists are disabled
 - 1     => DNS block lists are enabled